bluedog-io/rails-dockerized/README.md

-# rails-dockerized
+# Rails Dockerized
-Initial configuration to Rails with Postgres, Docker and
+Initial configuration to Rails with Postgres, and Sidekiq running on Docker